-We are so happy to share the Sierras with people who might not otherwise think to take themselves camping.
+We are so happy to share the Sierras with people who, due to their disabilities, might not otherwise think to take themselves camping.
 We've taken people who have never been camping before, as well as people with prior camping experience but who never thought they would camp again after their injury.
 We've helped people catch their very first trout, we've helped campers travel a portion of the John Muir Trail via wheelchairs and canes, and we've had plenty of campfires, complete with s'mores and lame jokes.
 Each year, we also arrange for private guided tours for our groups, including tours of Mono Lake and the Devil's Postpile.

 Our goal is to take people out to the beautiful Eastern Sierras and introduce (or reintroduce) them to camping, and show them a good time... to give them something to look forward to, and something to look back on (which is pretty much the same reason ANYONE goes camping).
 And if in the process we happen to encourage some of the campers to go outside of their comfort zone, to push themselves a little harder than normal and perhaps discover some unknown strengths, and just maybe catch the "camping bug," well that's OK, too.
 In the end, we consider the trip a success if the campers have a great time, and so far it's been a 100% success rate.